What is a Caricature? Caricature Definition & Explanation

 You must make that decision yourself.

-In the caricature world there always seems to be the argument that extreme exaggerators are somehow "better' than caricaturists who draw like I do - with a less exaggerated style.
-But I choose to be flattering because I like making people happy.
-And if Hirschfeld, The Line King, could do it, then so can I.
+In the caricature world, there always seems to be the argument that extreme exaggerators are somehow "better' than caricaturists who draw like I do - with a less exaggerated style.

 The extreme exaggerators might be popular to watch, but not a lot of people like to get drawn that way.
 It takes some serious self-esteem to be able to handle that kind of drawing and most people just don’t have it.

-I heard one extreme exaggerator say once that only 5% of guests get one of his drawings.
+I heard an extreme exaggerator once say that only about 5% of a crowd gets one of his drawings.

 I would imagine Hirschfeld would have a line of people out the door and every last one of the guests would want a drawing.